 You refuse to eat and are in denial of hunger.
 You have an intense fear of gaining weight and have a negative or distorted self-image and partake in excessive exercise.

 You are afraid of making mistakes and are constantly anxious and overly watchful of the behaviours of others.
 You search for clues on how to act, what to wear, what to say and what to do.
 Never allowing your true self to shine.

 5) Poor communication

 You find it very difficult to communicate effectively with others and lack the skills to express yourself.
 This results in you not feeling you have been heard and being misunderstood.

 You always want things to be done perfectly which is impractical in normal life.
 You often feel so imperfect and inadequate which leaves you with low self-esteem.
 You cover this up by acting in ways that you assume are acceptable such as being the best dressed, with never a hair out of place, needing perfect feedback or else feeling devastated.
 Such people always put blame on others whenever something is not done the way they want.

 7) Lack of assertiveness

 Lack of confidence and self-esteem leaves you too fearful of upsetting others.
-Assertiveness requires boldness which you lack.
-Due to holding your feeling in and being passive, you let you anger build up until you boil over and become aggressive- defensive.
+Assertiveness requires boldness, which you lack.
+Due to holding your feelings in and being passive, you let your anger build up until you boil over and become aggressive- defensive.